Half of iconic Bert & I duo dies 60 years after recording

 Bryan, who died Wednesday in Sherbrooke, was a native of Long Island, New York, who picked up the local vernacular during summers spent on a lake near Ellsworth, Maine.

-The stories, often involving a fancy-pants tourist and a laconic Mainer who gets the last word, set the stage for regional humorists who followed.
+The stories often involved a fancy-pants tourist and a laconic Mainer who gets the last word.

 “They didn’t write from scratch all of these stories.
 They adapted them.
 A lot of them were off color, from lumber camps or fishing wharfs.
 They’d rewrite them.
 They took them to the next level,” said Dean Lunt from Islandport Press, which sells the “Bert and I” albums.